-Below are 4 more charts that identify additional symbols that you might find helpful.
+Below are four more charts that identify additional symbols that you might find helpful.

-We sell a wonderful laundry detergent (LeBlance Linen Wash) on our site.
+We also sell the wonderful laundry detergent, LeBlance Linen Wash, on our site.
 LeBlanc is specifically formulated for cotton textiles and contains no caustic chemicals.
 To buy our LeBlanc linen wash - click here.